CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 3.1: Mathematical Operations

-1. Type the below comments to Performe the first mathematical experiment would be to generate the birth year from the age column present in the dataset, press tab and then press enter.
+1. Type the below comments to Perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset, press tab and then press enter.

    ```